Hero-Solutions/cantaloupe_delegate/README.md

 config = YAML.load_file('delegate_config.yml')
 ```

-Copy-paste the following into the ``delegate_config.yml`` and alter these values as needed for your particular setup:
+Copy-paste the following lines into ypur ``delegate_config.yml`` and alter the values as needed for your particular setup:
 ```
 ---
   # The keyword that the delegate script will look for in a request URL,